The bandwidth setting

 The settings available in order from highest bandwidth to lowest bandwidth are:

-Auto HD: This setting will only be visible if your CPU has at least 4 logical cores.
+Auto HD: This is the default mode for all users who are able to send HD video and will only be visible if your CPU has at least 4 logical cores.
 In this mode, Hangouts will automatically adjust your video quality depending on your bandwidth, up to the maximum HD level.

 To send HD video, you’ll need: